Stylish, modern, and easy to maintain. The low fade quiff style has so much going for it.

 A little stubble can go a long way.
 Keep the cheek line nice and sharp.
 It will give the appearance of more prominent cheekbones.

-2. Neat Quiff With Hard Part And Beard
+2. Neat Quiff With A Stubble Beard

 If you’re a guy who loves to spend time in front of the mirror in the morning, making sure that you look sharp and ready to impress, then this style is for you.

-The low-fade with a hard part is a call-back to classic male haircuts, the likes of which you may have seen in old, black-and-white movies.
+The low fade with a hard part is a call-back to classic male haircuts, the likes of which you may have seen in old, black-and-white movies.

 But the quiff gives it a truly cutting-edge feel too.

 And the stubble beard is another feature that screams ‘modern man’.